BigBomboBlast/myforth/README.md

 This is extreme work in progress and these are my plans:

-- clean up the code at is it a little buggy and doesn't make too much sense
 - Implement some kind of procedures/functions
 - Make string literals work
 - Add comments